EXPERIENCE

 15 Brock Street, Newboro

-Started by some labourers building the Rideau Canal, the church first met in the home of Benjamin Tett.
+St. Mary’s is celebrating a milestone in 2025; keep an eye out for news on its celebrations!
+The church was started by labourers building the Rideau Canal through Newboro, first meeting in the home of Benjamin Tett.
 Realizing the need for a permanent structure, Tett spearheaded the church’s construction by donating the land and helping to pay the workers' wages with credit from his store.
 It was built by the Stanton brothers and other congregation members, including John Poole Tett.
 This landmark features windows donated in memory of various community members (one of unique Tiffany artistry), helping to reinforce the collective memory of the community.
 This church is built in the Gothic Revival style and features pointed windows with lancets and a pointed transom above the entrance.
 The squared tower, which emphasizes verticality, has a belfry and short spire.
 The north façade has a gothic bay with arched stained glass windows.
 The interior demonstrates fine craftsmanship with a regency-gothic altar on a raised platform flanked by communion rails, butternut pews, a 'rostrum pulpit' and an organ and choir stalls.
 It has served the community as an Anglican Church from its construction to the present day.
 Watch The Rideau Canal The Big Breakthrough documentary to learn more about the history of Newboro.

-St Marys in Newboro south and east facade 1982Photo: St Mary's in Newboro, South and East façade 1982
+St Marys in Newboro south and east facade 1982Photo: St Mary's in Newboro

 David Laidlaw House